maulindesai/pprof-operator/README.md

 kubebuilder edit --plugins=helm/v1-alpha
 ```

-2. A chart will be generated under 'dist/chart' that users can install.
+2. The Helm chart is located under 'charts/pprof-operator' that users can install.

 > **NOTE:** When updating the project, remember to update the Helm Chart using the same command to sync changes.
 For webhooks, use the '--force' flag and manually reapply any custom configuration.